spatialthoughts/qgis-tutorials/zh_TW/_sources/docs/3/making_a_map.rst.txt

   .. image:: /static/3/making_a_map/images/29.png
      :align: center

 30. Holding your left mouse button, draw a rectangle.
-On the right-hand panel, click on the :guilabel:`Item Properties` tab and expand the :guilabel:`Search directories` section and select the image of your liking.
+On the right-hand panel, click on the :guilabel:`Item Properties` tab and select the :guilabel:`SVG image` section and scroll down to find :guilabel:`arrows` from the :guilabel:`SVG Groups`.
+Select the image of your liking.

   .. image:: /static/3/making_a_map/images/30.png
      :align: center